 More importantly, by burning this wet wood, particulate matter is released which contribute to air pollution.
 This can cause damaging effects on our health.

-In a nutshell, you’re polluting the air, destroying your expensive stove and flue system, and throwing money away by burning wet wood.
-Just don’t do it! you might as well throw water on your stove.
+In summary, you’re polluting the air, destroying your expensive stove and flue system, and throwing money away by burning wet wood.
+Just don’t do it!
+You might as well throw water on your stove.

-However if the log is “relatively” dry and good to use on a fire, once it has completely dried out, volatile gasses are released from the wood that produce heat when combusted.
+However, if the log is “relatively” dry and good to use on a fire, once it has completely dried out, volatile gasses are released from the wood that produces heat when combusted.

 - If you burn a log with a 40% moisture content and then burn one with a moisture content of 20%, you’ll produce nearly twice as much heat from the log with the lesser moisture!